-Fraser Health's 2021/22 performance of 12.2% meets the target for this indicator.
-Seven hospitals are meeting the target (Abbotsford Regional, Chilliwack General, Delta, Fraser Canyon, Royal Columbian, Ridge Meadows and Surrey Memorial), while the remainder of our hospitals are above target.
+Fraser Health's 2022/23 year-to-date performance of 12.9% is meeting the target for this indicator.
+Five hospitals are meeting the target (Abbotsford Regional, Delta, Royal Columbian, Ridge Meadows and Surrey Memorial), while the remainder of our hospitals are above target.
 We have seen significant improvement in ALC occupancy and long length of stay for our inpatients in acute care.
 The volume of patients awaiting placement into Long Term Care Beds has also been significantly reduced as we continue to work on ensuring the right patient receives the right care in the right location.